 - Adopting modern platforms that provide real-time PostgreSQL change data capture (CDC) for ongoing sync with minimal downtime.

-Best Postgres Migration Tools in 2025
+Best Data Migration Tools for PostgreSQL in 2026

 PostgreSQL is widely used for modern applications, but migrating it across versions, clouds, or into analytics platforms can be challenging.
 The right Postgres migration tool helps reduce downtime, ensure data integrity, and simplify the process.